Get

 Why Socialization Is Essential for Akitas

 All dogs should be socialized starting when they are puppies to help them become confident adults.
 However, this process is not optional for a protective breed like the Akita.
-Poorly socialized Akitas are much more likely to become dangerous to those around them.
+It’s much more likely that an Akita will become dangerous to those around them if they are poorly socialized.

 Socialization refers to the practice of exposing a puppy to as many different people and new situations as possible.
 By doing this, the dog gains confidence and learns to distinguish between a real threat and something unfamiliar that simply makes them uneasy.